Varun Chopra: Biography

 He played for Essex, and made his debut for the senior side in 2006, making 106 in a drawn game against Gloucestershire, becoming the youngest player to score a century for Essex in county cricket.

-The latest to come off an impressive conveyor belt of young batsmen at Essex, of which includes former England Test and ODI captain Alastair Cook.
-Varun Chopra is an opening batsman of considerable talent.
-He has already impressed as captain of England Under-19s, whom he led to a comprehensive series whitewash of Sri Lanka in 2005.
-He was on fire himself, averaging 48 in the Tests and striking a half-century in one of the two ODIs.
-But life was about to get immediately tougher for him and his side – an 11–0 pasting followed on the winter tour of Bangladesh.
+Varun Chopra emerged from Essex, a county that has produced several international players, including former England captain Alastair Cook.
+He is an opening batsman and captained England Under-19s, leading the team to a series whitewash against Sri Lanka in 2005.
+He averaged 48 in the Test matches and scored a half-century in one of the two One Day Internationals.
+This was followed by an 11–0 defeat on the winter tour of Bangladesh.

 Varun Chopra joined the Willetton Dragons cricket club in the 2006/07 season to play first grade in Western Australia.

 Chopra's domestic season started off well in 2006 – he struck a hundred and a fifty on Championship debut and has been slowly making his mark in the first team, even keeping Grant Flower out of the side.

 Chopra joined Warwickshire for the start of the 2010 season.
 In 2011 he became the first Warwickshire batsman to score double tons in back to back county matches.